Repurposed Drawer Shadow Box

 Using a small pry bar I separated each corner of the picture frame.
 I was careful and took my time so I wouldn’t cause too much damage.

-Inside each corner were these metal supports.
-I used the hammer to tap, tap, tap them out of place.
+These metal supports were inside each corner.
+I used the hammer to tap and tap them out of place.

-After removing the supports, I used small pliers to remove the staples that originally held the print in place.
+After removing the supports, I used small pliers to remove the staples that initially held the print in place.

 Trim Picture Frame on Miter Saw

 The original frame was on a slight angle and leaned inward.
-I knew that I didn’t have much room with the short sides, so I only made sure they were on a 45° angle with a straight cut.
+I knew I didn’t have much room with the short sides, so I only ensured they were on a 45° angle with a straight cut.

 Measure Picture Frame Pieces for Shadow Box

-Doing the short sides first, I marked them to fit the drawer shadow box.
-The little ledge fit perfectly on the drawer, exposing some of the edge.
+First, I did the short sides, marking them to fit the drawer shadow box.
+The little ledge fits perfectly on the drawer, exposing some edges.

 Measure | Cut Repurposed Drawer Shadow Box

-A 1x4 was perfect as a middle shelf for the drawer shadow box project.
+A 1×4 was perfect as a middle shelf for the drawer shadow box project.
 I measured and cut it on the miter saw.
-Generally I cut my boards like this just a little long because I want to make sure they fit tight.
+Generally, I cut my boards like this just a little longer to ensure they fit tight.
 I can always take a little off if needed.

 Dry Fit to Test Shelf